 Now imagine you’re that recruiter receiving at least 5 applications for different jobs openings in Canada.
 The impression you’re giving is that you will take any job you can find and possibly that you are not serious about wanting a specific job.

-Step 5: Get started!
+Step 5: Get Started With the Application Process!

 Now that you’ve really narrowed down your search and have perfected your resume, you can confidently start applying for work in Canada, which could potentially help increase your chances of getting Canada PR too!